Canine Distemper Virus

 Disease Outbreak Management

-The goal of managing CDV in shelters is to break the cycle of transmission between currently exposed dogs and unexposed dogs, including new intakes.
-Vaccination, prompt recognition of disease, and aggressive responses coordinated between operational and medical staff are essential.
-Diagnostic testing is critical in identifying infected dogs and appropriately managing an outbreak.
-Risk assessments (ideally using antibody titer testing) should be used to minimize quarantine lengths, euthanasia, and other costly measures while effectively controlling an outbreak.
+The goal of managing CDV in the shelter is to break the cycle of transmission between the current exposed dog population and any unexposed dogs, including new intakes.
+Vaccination, prompt recognition of disease, and aggressive responses that are well coordinated between the operational and medical staff are essential.
+Diagnostic testing is a critical component in identifying infected dogs and appropriate managing an outbreak.
+Risk assessments (ideally using antibody titer testing) should be used to minimize the amount of quarantine, euthanasia, and other costly measures taken while still effectively controlling an outbreak.

 The ASPCA Shelter Medicine Services team is available for consultations on CDV and other infectious diseases.